 * Fourth, I have studied German, French and Dutch at universities, up to A2 level, but my grammar and written work are terrible in all these languages.
 My vocabulary is okay, but I'd be very interested in speaking with a volunteer who would help me with my written and spoken language.
 While it would be helpful to have a native-speaker, I can see that I can learn a lot even from someone who has themselves acquired the language.
 In the past, I have also started to study Russian, Spanish and Italian so I have some interesting in those languages too.

-I have some availability from January until Easter: In April I'll probably have only one volunteer so the smallest room can be used to store boxes.
 Do get in touch if you'd like to speak to one of the volunteers who has worked with me, of if you'd like to talk with me directly.
 These tasks take a bit of learning, so I prefer to have guests stay for a month.
 Sometimes I have people stay a little longer, but I think it's best to start with one month and then see how we get on.

 English, and A2 level Dutch, French and German.

-The apartment has a full kitchen, with dishwasher, freezer, washing machine, two sinks and plenty of space for cooking.
+The apartment has a full kitchen, with dishwasher, freezer, washing machine, and plenty of space for cooking.
 There's a bath and electric shower, a large living-room/dining room with a comfortable couch, and friendly neighbours.
 I provide bedding and towels.